mdepx/neodenyy1/README.md

 ### Operation

 Note that by default the firmware will home the machine on startup.
 Homing button in the OpenPnP is not implemented (yet).
-Note that this firmware converts rotational motion of Z coordinate into linear.
-When you setup Z axis in the OpenPnP use ReferenceControllerAxis.
+Note that this firmware converts linear motion of Z coordinate into rotational.
+When you setup Z axis in the OpenPnP use ReferenceControllerAxis (linear motion).

 ### Contribution